joshua-d-miller/munki-promote/README.md

 Munki Promote
 =========

-This Python script will allow the user to set it up to automatically check their Munki Repository and change the catalog based off the last modified time and currently if the appliation is in the testing catalog.
+This Python script will allow the user to set it up to automatically (with Jenkins) check their Munki Repository and change the catalog based off the last modified time.
+As of the latest update, multiple catalogs can be defined.
+Each section is treated as a catalog and you define what you want to promote and from what catalog.
 Currently the Munki team is discussing a way to incorporate this into the pkginfo files via an autopromote argument to the makecatalogs function.
 You can join in the conversation [here](https://groups.google.com/forum/#!topic/munki-dev/FKWmj4i-VEU/discussion)

 Requirements
 ------------